ka-kwok/Hackathon2Team1Project-Health-Insurance-Analysis/README.md

 * Matplotlib
 * Seaborn
 * Plotly
-* Scipy
+* SciPy
-* Sklearn
+* Scikit-learn
 * Tableau

 ## Credits

-* We credit the Code Institute LMS platform for code refrences as well as Open AI's Chat gpt for refrences and error handling.
+* We credit the Code Institute LMS platform for code references as well as Microsoft co-pilot for ideation, coding support and error handling.

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site

-## Acknowledgements (optional)
+## Acknowledgements
 * We will like to thank of members of our team, Dennis Kwok, Mark Aamodt-Leeper, Jeff Ozule and Jena (who unfortunately had a to leave due to other academic commitments).
-We will also like to thank the Code Institute team inculding Vasi, Mark and Niel who have been of great help in our quest for knowledge in Data Analytics.
+We will also like to thank the Code Institute team inculding Vasi, Roman, Mark and Niel who have been of great help in our quest for knowledge in Data Analytics.